Accomplishments for Core Goal #4 Personal Protective Equipment for First Responders

-- Ensured that every tactical and patrol officer in the Maryland Transit, Transportation Authority, Natural Resources, Capital and State Police has access to a set of personal protective equipment (PPE) – a chemical suit, air mask, and other equipment – to protect themselves and respond to assist the public during a WMD attack.
+- Invested more than $500,000 to provide every tactical and patrol officer in the Maryland Transit Administration (MTA), Maryland Transportation Authority (MdTA), Natural Resources Police (NRP), Maryland Capital Police (DGS), and Maryland State Police (MSP) has access to a set of personal protective equipment (PPE) – a chemical suit, air mask, and other equipment – to protect themselves and respond to assist the public during a WMD attack.
 In 2008, the State identified a single, standardized PPE package and provided a set of equipment to every tactical and patrol officer in the five largest State law enforcement agencies.
 Since finalizing this uniform package, more than $500,000 has been invested in purchasing PPE for field and tactical officers.
 As new officers enter service, they are also issued a set of equipment.

 - Identified and implemented a single, standardized curriculum to ensure that State law enforcement officers receive the same training and same testing for respirators and other PPE.
 The State has developed a single Standard Operating Procedure (SOP) for PPE to be employed across its law enforcement agencies.
 The SOP includes a unified training curriculum and fit-testing to ensure respirators and other PPE fit properly and are effective.
 Standardizing training allows the State to share resources across agencies, train more efficiently, and conduct fit-testing for new personnel.